Insurance and Fees

 Fees

-• $300.00: This includes a full assessment of your child with a detailed report as well as a treatment plan/home program.
+• $350: This includes a full assessment of your child with a detailed report as well as a treatment plan/home program.
 Treatment goals will be developed with input from family and caregivers.

-• Allow 1-1.5 hours for this appointment.
+• Allow 1-1.25 hours for this appointment.

 • Therapy Sessions:

-• $115.00 per 45-minute session.
+• $115 per 45-minute session

 • 35 minutes of treatment and 10 minutes of documentation, planning and transitions

-Payments are accepted via our HIPAA compliant payment processor, SquareSpace.
+Payments are accepted via our HIPAA compliant payment processor, Stripe.
 When you schedule your child's initial evaluation you will receive intake forms where you will input your credit card information or your HSA or FSA information to be kept on file.
 Your card will be charged at the time of service.

 • You can use your HSA/FSA card to pay for services.